 What are PMS and PMDD?

 PMS stands for Premenstrual Syndrome which is a combination of symptoms that many women get about three to ten days before their period.
 These symptoms are usually relieved when menstruation starts.
-Symptoms include physical ailments such as fatigue, headache, drowsiness, nausea, swelling, skin problems, cramps in the lower abdomen, lower back pain.
-Some women experience, frustration, anxiety, loss of concentration, emotional swings, among up to 150 to 200 other kinds of ailments.
+Symptoms include physical ailments such as fatigue, headache, drowsiness, nausea, swelling, skin problems, cramps in the lower abdomen, and lower back pain.
+Some women experience, frustration, anxiety, loss of concentration, and emotional swings, among up to 150 to 200 other kinds of ailments.

-PMDD, on the other hand, stands for Premenstrual Dysphoric Disorder and is a severe and disabling form of premenstrual syndrome which can interfere with daily life, work, and relationships in some cases.
-For example, you may become aggressive, or have a strong sense of self-denial, severe anxiety, or become noticeably irritated.
+PMDD, on the other hand, stands for Premenstrual Dysphoric Disorder and is a severe and disabling form of premenstrual syndrome that can interfere with daily life, work, and relationships in some cases.
+For example, you may become aggressive, have a strong sense of self-denial, severe anxiety, or become noticeably irritated.

 Why are my body and mind impacted before menstruation?

 Many women suffer from PMS but the cause is not clear.
 However, it is believed to be due to changes in levels of female hormones such as estrogen and progesterone secreted in the luteal phase after ovulation.
-Symptoms related to PMS can vary depending on age, pregnancy, birth experience, hormonal imbalance, stress, eating habits, physical fitness, among others.
+Symptoms related to PMS can vary depending on age, pregnancy, birth experience, hormonal imbalance, stress, eating habits, and physical fitness, among others.
 There are large individual differences.
 Women in their thirties tend to experience the peak of PMS symptoms.